gneu42/Triple-Decky/README.md

 **I have re-structured this GitHub to show only the latest versions of each type.
 All previous STLs are available in the Archives folder.**

 ## BOM.
-For eack block you need :
+For each block you need :
   * #### Rev B.
     * 1 M3x8 SHSC (to mount the base on the 2020 extrusion)
     * 1 M3x18 SHSC (to mount the latch on the base)